 Chuck Hansen has published over 160 peer reviewed journal and conference papers and has been a co-author on three papers recognized with ``Best Paper Awards'' at the IEEE Visualization Conference (1998, 2001, 2002).
 He was co-author on the Best Paper at IEEE Pacific Visualization 2010.
 He was awarded the IEEE Technical Committee on Visualization an Graphics "Technical Achievement Award" in 2005 in recognition of seminal work on tools for understanding large-scale scientific data sets.
 In 2017, he was awarded the IEEE Technical Committee on Visualization and Graphics "Career Award" In recognition for his contributions to large scale data visualization, including advances in parallel and volume rendering, novel interaction techniques, and techniques for exploiting hardware; for his leadership in the community as an educator, program chair, and editor; and for providing vision for the development and support of the field.

 Chuck Hansen served on the VGTC Board from 1995-2002.
 He was on the IEEE Visualization Conference Steering Committee from 2001-2004 and intitiated term limits during that time.
 He has co-Chaired IEEE Visualization 2000, was Program co-Chair for Visualization '99 and served as a papers co-Chair for IEEE SciVis (then called IEEE Visualization) in 2007-2008.
 He co-Chaired IEEE LDAV in 2014.

-He is currently an Associate Editor in Chief (AEIC) of IEEE Transactions on Visualization and Computer Graphics (TVCG) and was previously an AEIC for TVCG as well as on the editorial board of Elsevier Computers and Graphics Journals.
+He was twice an Associate Editor in Chief (AEIC) of IEEE Transactions on Visualization and Computer Graphics (TVCG) as well as on the editorial board of Elsevier Computers and Graphics Journals.
 His research has made contributions to the fields of scientific visualization, computer graphics, parallel computation and computer vision.